origami582/PSCP/README.md

 - **Unity** (with plugins - Python for Unity, IronPytohn) (C# heavy logic)
 - **Godot** (with GDscript similair to Python)

+## Engine Notes
+### RPG Maker MV/MZ
+- Easiest for time constraints (already has battle system, inventory, events).
+- Downside: Limited flexibility, but enough for a dungeon-crawler.

+### Pygame
+- Gives max freedom but eats most time → risky for a final project unless the team is very experienced.

+### Unity
+- Strong choice if team is okay with C#.
+Many existing roguelike frameworks to borrow ideas from.

+### Godot
+- Good balance (GDScript is Python-like, rapid prototyping possible).
+- Strong 2D support, easier than Unity for this scope.

 ### Members
 - 68070003 กฤตภาส ไพรสาลี
 - 68070035 ฐิติวัฒน์ มนต์วิเศษ